hoeferg/portfolio/README.md

 ## Description

 This document is used to display the projects that Gayle Hoefer has created.
 This website is used so that future employer can see what is possible when hiring Gayle.
 I was able to learn how to link the webpage to its self.
-I was also able to learn many CSS commands.
+This was the first interation of the portfollio.

 ## Usage